-In order to receive CAC funds, a cultural partner must maintain its good standing with CAC during the grant period.
+In order to receive CAC funds, a cultural partner must retain its good standing with CAC.
 A cultural partner is in good standing if it:

 - Fully and completely meets all requirements as stated in the grant agreement for the duration of the grant period; - Accurately represents its organization and its activities in all documents submitted to CAC.
 This includes, but is not limited to, the eligibility check, application, final report and all other reports and forms; and - Continues to meet the eligibility criteria.